The Value of Summit

 Sports Transportation: Upper School students who participate in after school sports pay a Transportation Fee of $100 per season (fall, winter, spring).

 The school is able to offer assistance to students with demonstrated financial need, as determined by The School and Student Service (SSS) for Financial Aid, a service of the National Association of Independent Schools (NAIS).
 A family seeking financial aid should make it known at the start of the admissions process.

 The financial aid application process will be explained during the Parent Visit.
-You may download a copy of the Parents' Financial Statement here or find it online at http://sss.nais.org/parents.
-The SSS system opens on November 1, 2018 for the 2019-2020 school year.
+You may find the Parents' Financial Statement online.
+The SSS system opens on November 1 for the following school year.

 Summit School welcomes admission applications at any time of year.
 We encourage all applicants to apply as early as possible for the following academic year.
 In particular, applicants considering financial aid are encouraged to apply for admission by December of the prior year.